Excel VBA MsgBox -11 Examples

 Use of VbQuestion Argument

-We can use the vbExclamation icon to warn the user about a potentially harmful or important situation that requires their attention or action, indicating that the message is of high importance and urgency.
+Use the vbExclamation icon to warn the user about a potentially harmful or important situation that requires attention or action.

 VBA Code for MsgBox with Exclamation Icon

-Enter the following code in your VBA Editor and press the Run button or F5 key to run the code:
+• Enter the following code in the VBA Editor and click Run or press F5 to run the code:

 Sub vbExclamation_Icon()